SimoneOdegard/reading-notes/README.md

 ## About me
 I'm Simone Odegard.
-I graduated from the University of Washington in 2012 with a degree in Interdisciplinary Arts and Sciences.
+I graduated from the University of Washington with a degree in Interdisciplinary Arts and Sciences.
 I have been teaching and coaching competitive dance for 6 years.
 Previous to that, I worked in sales and service as well as apartment management.
 I'm looking for new beginnings in the tech industry!

 Check out my [GitHub Portfolio](https://github.com/SimoneOdegard)!

-## Table of Contents for Code 102
+## Table of Contents

+### Code 102 Reading Notes
 - [Read 01 Growth Mindset](class01.md)
 - [Read 02 Coders Computer](class02.md)
 - [Read 03 About Git](class03.md)